Employment Separation Certificate (SU001) 106-07060050

 Equivalent documents or evidence

-If a customer is unable to get an SU001 from their employer, consider other options for getting the information from the employer (not the customer), include:
+If a customer cannot get an SU001 from their employer, consider other options to get the information from the employer (not the customer), such as:

-• written form or statement from the employer such as payslips showing termination payments
+- written form or statement from the employer such as payslips showing termination payments and period of employment

 Employment cessation details via Single Touch Payroll (STP)